fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/change-theme-using-fusioncharts-net.md

  * ocean
  * carbon

-This article focuses on how you can apply a common theme across multiple charts in a single page.
+This article focuses on how to change the theme of a chart.

 A chart configured to change the theme is shown below:

 {% embed_chart fusioncharts-net-visualization-change-theme-example-1.js %}

-To set a common theme across all the charts is a page refer to the code below:
+To change the theme refer to the code below:

 ```
 // Instantiate Pie Chart